Check Out What Whales Are Doing With UNH - UnitedHealth Group (NYSE:UNH)

-Someone with a lot of money to spend has taken a bullish stance on UnitedHealth Group UNH.
+Someone with a lot of money to spend has taken a bearish stance on UnitedHealth Group UNH.

 And retail traders should know.